 After failed attempts to persuade the NFL that the event wasn't associated with gambling, it was called off and refunds were offered to fans who had already booked trips.
 Organizers say they are planning to hold the event in Los Angeles next summer.

-The suit listed several examples of what the plaintiffs considered casino ties to other players and teams, including an upcoming cruise hosted by Gronkowski and a fantasy football event in Las Vegas with ties to New York Jets receiver Brandon Marshall.
+The suit listed several examples of what the plaintiffs considered casino ties to other players and teams, including a cruise hosted by Gronkowski and a fantasy football event in Las Vegas with ties to New York Jets receiver Brandon Marshall.
 The fantasy event was about the same time that Romo's was supposed to be held.